AhmedFouad60/RestfulApiMeetings/README.md

 *  furthermore ,`other` users should be able to  `Register` and `unRegister` for any created Meeting
 * lately,it should be possible to `retrieve` a list of all Meetings or data about an `individual meeting`

+## Steps when writing Restful Service
+* project statement from the customer of the Service
+* Decomposite the statement to  api's parts
+* Writting API's  `{Request,Response}`
+* GO TO LARAVEL project
+    * Writting the Routes
+    * Writting controller's
+        * In controller :
+            * `Test the API's`
+                * extract the Inputs from the request
+                * Return Response
+            * Validate the Inputs
+            * Extract the inputs from the Request
+            * Apply the business logic
+            * Response Again

 API's
 -
 * Users